mlswg/mls-protocol/draft-ietf-mls-protocol.md

 The generation of Commit messages MUST NOT modify a client's state, since the client doesn't know at that time whether the changes implied by the Commit message will conflict with another Commit or not.
-Similarly, a client MUST NOT send Welcome messages corresponding to a Commit until it's clear that the Commit has been accepted.
+Similarly, the Welcome message corresponding to a Commit MUST NOT be delivered to a new joiner until it's clear that the Commit has been accepted.

 Regardless of how messages are kept in sequence, there is a risk that in a sufficiently busy group, a given member may never